 The President plays a key role in making the National Assembly known throughout Québec and internationally, among other things by developing relations with other parliaments.
 Through various outreach and educational activities, the President promotes democratic values and raises awareness about the work of MNAs.

-The President ranks fourth in order of precedence in Québec, after the Lieutenant-Governor, the Premier and the cardinals.
+In terms of protocol, the President ranks third in order of precedence in Québec, after the Lieutenant-Governor and the Premier.